Facts & figures

-This project focuses on developing novel processes to extract value from waste water through biological conversions into high-value products.
-We are using various microorganisms (algae, fungi, bacteria, yeast) to produce biopharmaceutical, health care and nutritional products (for example, PUFAs, carotenoid pigments, cholesterol-lowering drugs, vitamins, and nutraceticals).
+We're focusing on developing novel processes to extract value from waste water through biological conversions into high-value products.
+We're using various microorganisms (algae, fungi, bacteria, yeast) to produce biopharmaceutical, health care and nutritional products (for example, PUFAs, carotenoid pigments, cholesterol-lowering drugs, vitamins, and nutraceticals).
 To do this we are using a suite of technologies:

-Using technologies to re-process biological waste products from landfill to create high energy density fuels.
+We're using technologies to re-process biological waste products from landfill, such as organics and other municipal solid waste, to create high energy density fuels.

 The resulting products will be further refined through catalytic processes using our novel catalysts in reactions such as reforming, hydrotreating, gasification, pyrolysis and transesterification.
 We will produce various high value fuels and chemicals with targeted and precise properties.

-Recovering valuable resources from electronic waste products, and from emerging industries, e.g. renewable energy and energy storage.
+We're recovering valuable resources from electronic waste products and from emerging industries such as renewable energy and energy storage.

-In this project we are investigating the mechanisms of e-waste bioleaching and hydropyrolysis.
-Our aim is to develop new low energy processes that maximize recovery of materials including metals and polymers from e-waste.
+We're investigating the mechanisms of e-waste bioleaching and hydropyrolysis in order to develop new low energy processes that maximise recovery of materials including metals and polymers from e-waste.